unobatbayar/algorithms/README.md

 <div align="center">
   <h1><code>algorithms-and-data-structures</code></h1>

-  <strong>Core computer science algorithms and data structures to build your foundation as a software engineer.</strong>
+  <strong>Core Computer Science Algorithms and Data Structures to build your foundation as a Software Engineer.</strong>

 <h3>
     <a href="https://github.com/unobatbayar/algorithms-and-data-structures/pull/new/master">Contribute</a>